BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 bd6c78899fc1f22c667cfe6893aa2414f8124f25ae6ea80a1a66c2d1d6b455ea
 ~~~

-## Known Predicate Case Digest Calculation
+## Known Value Case Digest Calculation

-The envelope image of the `known-predicate` case is the CBOR serialization of the unsigned integer value of the predicate tagged with #6.223, as specified in the Known Predicate Case Format section above.
+The envelope image of the `known-value` case is the CBOR serialization of the unsigned integer value of the value tagged with #6.223, as specified in the Known Value Case Format section above.

 ~~~
 digest(#6.223(uint))